philkrause/grand-theft-pa/README.md

 *All scripts and sprites created by me.

-_An aged man, fed up with crime in his neigborhood, takes matters in his own hands._
+_An aged man, fed up with crime in his neigborhood, takes matters into his own hands._